League-of-Foundry-Developers/foundry-vtt-types/README.md

 We aim to support the latest release of each Foundry VTT version (0.7, 0.8, 9, etc.), starting with 0.7.

 At the moment, both version 0.7 and 0.8 are fully supported.
 Version 9 is already partially supported, but there is still a lot to be done.
-See https://github.com/League-of-Foundry-Developers/foundry-vtt-types/issues?q=is%3Aopen+is%3Aissue+label%3A%22foundry+V9%22 to keep track of the progress.
+See the [open foundry V9 issues](https://github.com/League-of-Foundry-Developers/foundry-vtt-types/issues?q=is%3Aopen+is%3Aissue+label%3A%22foundry+V9%22) to keep track of the progress.

 ## Installation